Audition & Portfolio Review

 Students applying for Boston Ballet School’s Professional Division at Walnut Hill are required to audition by following the steps below.

-All dancers seeking admission to our program must first complete a pre-audition dance video.
-After submitting, select students will be notified about moving forward by participating in a live audition.
+All dancers seeking admission to our program must first complete a Pre-Audition dance video.
+After submitting, select students will be notified about moving forward by participating in a Live Audition.

 Pre-Audition Video Submission Instructions

-- Go to our SlideRoom home page and click Boston Ballet School's Professional Division at Walnut Hill Pre-Audition Submission
+- Go to our SlideRoom home page and click Boston Ballet School's Professional Division at Walnut Hill Pre-Audition Submission.

 - On the following page, click APPLY NOW.